 Naming your idea is tough.
-I do not adore the name Love & Flour, but when the person who helped me set this hobby up rattled through available domain names, I heard Love & Flour and my brain lit up green.
+I don’t adore the name Love & Flour, but when the person who helped me set this hobby up rattled through available domain names, my brain lit up green when I heard Love & Flour.
 That had never happened before and it has not happened since, but when it happened that day I said okay and moved on.
 I’ve thought about changing the name over the years but could never settle on anything.
 Plus, I like the challenge the name implies – when it comes to matters of love and matters of flour, both can be damn tricky.

 Are you a chef?